yunong/bunyan-kafka/README.md

 framework, such as Elasticsearch.

 ## Usage
-Since the stream needs to connect to kafka, and thus we have to instantiate it asynchronously and add the stream to the logger after the `ready` event has been emitted.
+The stream needs to connect to kafka, and thus we have to instantiate it asynchronously and add the stream to the logger after the `ready` event has been emitted.
+We use `bunyan`'s `addStream()` API to accomplish this.

 ```js
 var KafkaStream = require('kafka-stream');